dotnet/docs/docs/framework/wcf/feature-details/how-to-access-services-with-a-duplex-contract.md

 ### To access a duplex service

 1. Create a service that contains two interfaces.
-The first interface is for the service, the second is for the callback. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] creating a duplex service, see [How to: Create a Duplex Contract](../../../../docs/framework/wcf/feature-details/how-to-create-a-duplex-contract.md).
+The first interface is for the service, the second is for the callback.
+For more information about creating a duplex service, see [How to: Create a Duplex Contract](../../../../docs/framework/wcf/feature-details/how-to-create-a-duplex-contract.md).

 2. Run the service.